YQMaa/algo_ex/README.md

 #### Using configuration files

-1. Create a file named `cblas.cflags` with the needed pre-processor, an
+1. Create a file named `cblas.cflags` with the needed pre-processor, and compiler flags.
+For example, `cblas.c` m